Starting a Non-Profit in the UK

 Community Interest Companies

-Community Interest Companies (CIC) are a relatively new innovation which takes the Section 30 idea a bit further.
+Community Interest Companies (CIC) are a relatively new innovation which takes restricting the objects a bit further.
 Converting a CLG into a CIC is a one-way process which adds a statutory “asset lock” to the company’s assets.
 The company can only transfer its assets to another body for less than their market value if that body is also a CIC.
-This differs from Section 30 because a company can convert themselves back to a standard CLG from a Section 30 company (although this still requires a vote of all the members).

 We haven’t gone down the CIC route with the Hackspace Foundation because we’re not ready to make that much commitment to our community-only business model just yet.
 We were also concerned about finding a relevant CIC to donate any remaining proceeds to if the company was wound down.